Crashdïet: 2007–2008: New singer and The Unattractive Revolution

 On 22 January 2007 the band announced the addition of a new vocalist, H. Olliver Twisted from Finland (also playing in the band Reckless Love).
 They officially released their entire debut live performance (on the Rest in Sleaze Festival in February) with Olliver via their website as a free download.
 Later in the year, the band also announced plans for the album The Unattractive Revolution, and a single, "In the Raw".
 The album was released on 3 October 2007 and debuted at No. 11 on the Swedish album chart.

-In November–December 2007 and February–April 2008, Crashdiet toured as opening act for Hardcore Superstar and on 23 February, the band announced via their official website that the second single from their new album would be "Falling Rain" On 13 July 2008 it was announced via the band's official website that H. Olliver Twisted had come to an agreement with the band to go their separate ways.
+In November–December 2007 and February–April 2008, Crashdïet toured as opening act for Hardcore Superstar and on 23 February, the band announced via their official website that the second single from their new album would be "Falling Rain" On 13 July 2008 it was announced via the band's official website that H. Olliver Twisted had come to an agreement with the band to go their separate ways.
 In 2009 the band announced their new lead singer, Simon Cruz and played their first show with him on the Sweden Rock Cruise in October.

 2010–2017: Generation Wild and recent events

 On 14 April 2010, the band released Generation Wild, their first album with their new singer, Simon Cruz, and it debuted at No. 3 on the Swedish Album Chart.
 The title track was released as the first single on 28 February 2010, and its music video was banned by MTV due to obscene images.
 In September they were the opening act for Ozzy Osbourne in Globen, Sweden, and in October, the band played in front of 50,000 people at the SWU Festival in Brazil.

 "Chemical", the second single from Generation Wild, was released on 19 September.
-On 24 March 2011, Crashdiet launched the European "Dark Decadence Tour" with Hardcore Superstar and the 69 Eyes that ended on April.
+On 24 March 2011, Crashdïet launched the European "Dark Decadence Tour" with Hardcore Superstar and the 69 Eyes that ended on April.
 16 Only a couple days later, they played a UK tour with Houston as co-headliners.
 On 4 June, the band announced on their website that they will film their Sweden Rock Festival show on 8 June for an upcoming DVD.

 Generation Wild was released on vinyl on 2 November.
 This version also featured a bonus track called "Hollywood Teaze".

 The band released their fourth album, The Savage Playground, on 22 January 2013.
 The first single, "Cocaine Cowboys", was released on 14 December 2012.

 Singer Simon Cruz left the band in the middle of their 2015 Japan tour.
 Gabriel Keyes was announced as the new lead singer in December 2017, with the single "We Are The Legion" to follow later that month.
 Another single, "Reptile", was released on 1 January 2019.